electric-cloud/EC-WebSphere/help/procedures/StopApplicationServers/postface.md

 ### Stop Application Servers

-To Stop Application Servers in Flow interface, do these steps:
+To Stop Application Servers in CloudBees CD interface, do these steps:

  * Create Pipeline.
  * Create task.